About William George Arscott

 William George Arscott was born in 1892 and his parents were Thomas and Mary.
 He appears to have been known in the family as George and the family are recorded as living in Drewsteignton, Devon in the 1901 and 1911 censuses.

-W G Arscott made no further appearance on the wages lists after 14 August 1914, but his name is referred to in a letter held in Castle Drogo Archives dated 19 September 1914 by JC Walker who was the Clerk of Works.
+W G Arscott made no further appearance on the wages lists after 14 August 1914, but his name is referred to in a letter held in Castle Drogo Archives. dated 19 September 1914 and written by J C Walker who was the Clerk of Works.

 Walker letters (#891 dated 19 September 1914)